CaptainCrowbar/prion-lib/rs-core/channel.md

 * The callback function is null.

 The `drop()` function removes a channel from the dispatch set (without closing it).
 If an event from this channel is currently being handled asynchronously, `drop()` will block until it finishes.
+Behaviour is undefined if `drop()` is called on a channel from inside that channel's callback.

 The `run()` function runs until a channel is closed or a callback function throws an exception; it returns immediately if the dispatch set is empty.